Copyright Kevin Deldycke <kevin@deldycke.com> and contributors.

 .. seealso::

-This is based on `Pallets' Sphinx Themes
+These directives are based on `Pallets' Sphinx Themes

 <https://github.com/pallets/pallets-sphinx-themes/blob/main/src/pallets_sphinx_themes/themes/click/domain.py>`_,